HashirAKhan/hello-world/README.md

 First repository

 Hello Sugar Labs,
-My name is Hashir, and I really like hashbrowns.
+My name is Hashir and I really like hashbrowns.